 - Download and install as many updates to your computer's operating system as possible.
 This will help to protect your system against malware, and reduce the chances of a computer virus spreading across the LAN, should anyone have a virus on their computer system.

 - Backup any data on your computer's internal drives that you consider to be important to you, preferrably to an external device or media, such as a USB Drive, or CD-RW.
 Malware or a power outage could cause data corruption.

-- Do your games use a games client, such as Steam, Origin, or Uplay?
+- Do your games use a games client, such as Steam, Origin, or Ubisoft Connect?
 Make sure that you update the game client prior to the event.
 If the LAN or gaming event that you go to does not have Internet access, you may need to change it to 'Offline' mode before you leave for the event.

 Taking a video games console?
 Check this list: